Are you looking for the best day trips from Madrid? From exploring Toledo to seeing stunning Segovia, this is where to go near Madrid!

 But even when there’s so much on offer, the best adventures in Spain often come from venturing a little bit further out.
-With so many awesome day trips from Madrid readily available, this city is a great base for seeing more of Spain.
-I’m talking landmarks, heritage sites, culture, art… Spain just has so much to see.
+With so many amazing day trips from Madrid very close by, this city is a great base for seeing more of Spain.
+I’m talking landmarks, heritage sites, culture, art… Spain just has so much to see!

-Also, day trips are a fun and easy way to make the most of your travels.
+Also, these Madrid day trips are a fun and easy way to make the most of your travels.
 I’d highly recommend making some time on your itinerary to explore the area around Madrid as much as possible.
-These are some of my best ideas, all within a few short hours of Madrid so you can make the most of your holiday.
+These are some of the best tours around, all within a few short hours of Madrid.
+That means you can really make the most of your holiday.